Fei Guo profile picture

 Biography

-Dr. Guo received his PhD in Energy and Environmental Policy from the University of Delaware (USA), and his MSc in Building Science from the Tsinghua University (China).
+He received his PhD in energy and environmental policy from the University of Delaware in the US, and his master’s degree in building science from Tsinghua University, China.
 Prior to joining IIASA, he worked as a researcher at the Institute for Global Environmental Strategies (IGES), Japan, and as a senior engineer at the Beijing Institute of Architectural Design (BIAD), China.

 Publications